Veterans Recruitment & Services Office

 What we offer our veterans, sevicemembers and their families

 Yes, a high-quality private liberal arts education from SAU is attainable and affordable.
 Our Veterans Recruitment & Services Office helps you get the benefits for which you qualify and gets you acclimated to college.

 Got a question?
-Contact Natalie Woodhurst by clicking here.
+Email Natalie Woodhurst or call 563-333-5721.
 She not only leads this office, she's an armed forces veteran and an SAU alumnus, too.

 Many veterans who qualify for the Post 9/11 GI Bill® can take advantage of a private liberal arts education for free or at a very low cost.

-Here are some links to additional VA Educational benefits, or contact Natalie Woodhurst by clicking here.
+Here are some links to additional VA Educational benefits, or email Natalie Woodhurst.
 She is happy to provide additional information.